-Our founding discovery, the H19 gene, is a controlling element for central malignant cell processes that plays a key role in carcinogenesis, tumor progression, drug resistance and metastasis in a spectrum of human cancers.
-H19 is normally silent in adult somatic tissues.
-But it is expressed at high levels in a wide variety of malignancies, including in bladder cancer.
+Our founding discovery, the H19 gene, is a controlling element for key malignant cell processes that plays a role in carcinogenesis, tumor progression, drug resistance and metastasis in a spectrum of human cancers.
+H19 is normally silent in most adult somatic tissues, but it is expressed at high levels in a wide variety of malignancies, including in bladder cancer.

-Inodiftagene vixteplasmid (formerly BC-819), our current focus, is a first-in-class and first-of-its-kind gene therapy that harnesses the H19 genetic elements that control its cancer-specific expression into a targeted, recombinant DNA construct that employs H19 gene regulatory sequences in order to drive the expression of an encoded lethal toxin specifically in malignant cells.
+Inodiftagene vixteplasmid (formerly BC-819), our lead product candidate, is a first-in-class and first-of-its kind gene therapy.
+Inodiftagene is a targeted recombinant DNA construct that employs H19 gene regulatory sequences in order to drive the expression of an encoded lethal toxin specifically in malignant cells.

-Clinical studies of inodifttsgene visteplasmid are currently focused on the treatment of early stage, superficial bladder cancer.
+Clinical studies of inodiftagene are currently focused on the treatment of early stage bladder cancer.

 Investor relations: Ashley Robinson, LifeSci Advisors